-As the leading smart contract blockchain, the Ethereum network forms a vital component of Web3.
+As the leading smart contract blockchain, Ethereum’s network activity forms a vital component of Web3, especially when it comes to decentralized finance (DeFi), smart contracts, decentralized applications (dapps), and more.

 Users can stake 32 ETH to run a validator node, which confirms new transactions.
 Alternatively, users can deposit as little as 0.01 ETH to liquid staking services to participate.
 In exchange, stakers earn rewards from a share of network transaction fees.

 Ethereum staking has seen tremendous demand since launching in late 2020.
-At present, the network boasts more than 30 million ETH staked across more than 900,000 ethereum validators.
-At the time of writing, this translates to more than $90 billion in staked ETH.
+At present, the network boasts more than 34 million ETH staked across more than 1 million ethereum validators.

 Total Value Locked in ETH liquid staking (DeFiLlama)

-2023 has marked another momentous year for Ethereum.
-April’s Shanghai upgrade allowed stakers to withdraw their ETH for the first time.
+2023 marked another momentous year for Ethereum.
+April’s Shanghai upgrade allowed stakers and ETH holders to withdraw their ETH holdings for the first time.

 Naturally, this raised concerns regarding outflows from staking.
 However, these concerns were quickly dispelled.
 Demand for ETH staking has only grown since the upgrade as more traders look to secure rewards.